 How often must commercial kitchen hoods be cleaned in Shasta County?

-Hood cleaning frequency follows NFPA 96 Table 12.4: monthly for solid fuel cooking (wood, charcoal, mesquite), quarterly for high-volume (24-hour, charbroiling, wok), semi-annually for moderate-volume, and annually for low-volume.
-Shasta County Fire enforces these schedules during fire inspections.
+Hood cleaning frequency in Shasta County follows NFPA 96 Table 12.4: monthly for solid fuel cooking, quarterly for high-volume, semi-annually for moderate-volume, and annually for low-volume.